Figma Sites was released in open beta at Config 2025. Learn more about what’s included in the beta.

 Add a social sharing image

-The social sharing image appears when your website—or its individual pages—are shared on social media.
-The site-wide social sharing image is used if a page-specific image is not available.
+The social sharing image appears when your website—or any of its pages—is shared on social media.
+The site-wide social sharing image will be used whenever a page-specific image isn’t provided.
+If neither is available, Figma will use an image snapshot of your site instead.

 We recommend using an image that is 1200px wide by 630px tall.